sethshober/learnJS/final/arrays.md

 var arr = [1,2,3,4,5] // let's keep it simple
 arr.indexOf(2) // 1
 arr.indexOf(2, 3) // -1
+// 2 was not found because we started searching from the 3rd index, and had already past the value 2
 // common conditional
 if (arr.indexOf(2) !== -1) {
   // it item is in array